fragcolor-xyz/shards/docs/docs/contribute/docs/contributing-changes.md

 ![See uncommitted changes](assets/contrib_commit-ready.png)

 ## Make & test changes

 *Run all terminal commands from the project folder that contains `MkDocs.yml`.
-For the Chainblocks repository, this folder is `...chainblocks/docs`).*
+For the Shards repository, this folder is `...shards/docs`).*

 MkDocs can build and serve the documentation website locally while you're making changes.
 The served pages reflect your documentation changes in real-time (also called hot reloading).